martinphellwig/ts_data/site/articles/modi_vivendi.rst

-Having done that it was really time to start on the 'Why' article, the problem was that I still had a mental block, so I continued to search for a cheap HD video camera with microphone plug in.
+Having done that it was really time to start on the 'Why' article, the problem was that I still had a mental block, so I continued to search for a cheap HD video camera with a microphone plug in.
 And I failed in it, even going to ebay and gum tree I could not find a relative decent one under 200 pounds sterling.

 But I remembered that I had a cheap Kodak Zi8 pocket HD camera which had a microphone input, so I reverted to use that one instead, which also meant that I